 What Are Wheel Spacers?

-Before we dive into wheel spacer safety, let’s get a little more familiar with wheel spacers themselves.
+Before we dive into wheel spacer safety, let’s get a little more familiar with the units themselves.

 Simply put, wheel spacers are components that attach to a vehicle’s wheel studs, so the tires sit farther out from your hubs.
-By creating this additional space, wheel spacers can help to stop your wheels and tires from rubbing against wheel well liners, brakes or other suspension components.
+By creating this additional space, they can help to stop your wheels and tires from rubbing against wheel well liners, brakes or other suspension components.

 While there are several different types of wheel spacers, they all perform the same function — it’s just that they just attach to the vehicle in a different way.